FTLturtle/LFU-CacheEvictionScheme/README.md

-This project is done in Java, based on the scheme outlined in the paper below.
+This project is done in Java, based on the scheme outlined in the included paper.

 ### An O(1) algorithm for implementing the LFU cache eviction scheme
 #### Prof. Ketan Shah Anirban Mitra Dhruv Matani August 16, 2010